-- DOE STD-1196-2011, Derived Concentration Technical Standard Complements and supports the implementation of Department of Energy (DOE) Order 458.1, Radiation Protection of the Public and the Environment.
-It establishes the numerical values of Derived Contecntration technical standads DCSs and new internal dose coefficents for the ingestion of water, inhalations and submersion in air, all in a manner reflecting the current state of knowledge and practice in radiation protection.
+- DOE-STD-1196-2011, Derived Concentration Technical Standard Complements and supports the implementation of Department of Energy (DOE) Order 458.1, Radiation Protection of the Public and the Environment.
+It establishes the numerical values of Derived Concentration technical standards DCSs and new internal dose coefficients for the ingestion of water, inhalations and submersion in air, all in a manner reflecting the current state of knowledge and practice in radiation protection.

-ALARA Handbook: DOE-HDBK-1215-2014 Optimizing Radiation Protection of the Public and the Environment for Use With DOE O 458.1, ALARA The purpose of the ALARA Handbook (below) is to provide guidance for implementing and complying with the current As low as Reasonaly Achievable (ALARA) requirements of DOE O 458.1, 4.d. for the development and application of a program to keep radiation exposures of the public and releases of radioactive material to the environment from DOE activities as low as is reasonably achievable.
+The purpose of the ALARA Handbook (below) is to provide guidance for implementing and complying with the current As low as Reasonably Achievable (ALARA) requirements of DOE O 458.1, 4.d. for the development and application of a program to keep radiation exposures of the public and releases of radioactive material to the environment from DOE activities as low as is reasonably achievable.
 That is, an ALARA program means the set of design specifications, operating procedures, techniques, monitoring and surveillance programs, records, and instructions used to implement the ALARA process.
 ALARA process means a logical procedure for evaluating alternative operations, processes, and other measures, designed to reduce exposures to radiation and emissions of radioactive material into the environment, taking into account societal, environmental, technological, economic, practical, and public policy considerations to make a judgment concerning the optimum level of public health protection.
 The term radiological protection, is used in this document in the broad sense in that it includes, among other things, the design and operation of those processing components whose function is to remove radioactive material from waste streams which become part of the effluent releases to the environment or to constitute other sources of exposure of members of the public.